vMawk/TCP-Port-Scanner/README.md

 ## Beginner Friendly! ##
-Open a powershell windows as admin and run it as .\scanner.ps1, Or import it as a module and run it with "Scan-TCPPorts"
+Open a powershell windows as admin and run it as .\scanner.ps1, Or import it to your powershell profile to start it with "portscan"